zfox23/High-Fidelity-Projects/Tablet Cam/marketplaceData/Marketplace Description.md

 The Tablet Cam app allows you to **easily take selfies and regular photos in High Fidelity** using your Tablet or hand controllers!

+This is the fully-featured PRO version of Tablet Cam.
+A free version with fewer features is coming soon.

 ### Features

 - **Front-facing and rear-facing** cameras and flashes with optional **custom positioning**